oemof/tespy/docs/building_blocks/solver.rst

-1. **User values and previous solutions**: starting values specified through the :code:`val0` attributes, the result of a previous solve (unless :code:`init_previous=False`) and values loaded from an :code:`init_path` are imposed first and are never overwritten be the subsequent steps.
+1. **User values and previous solutions**: starting values specified through the :code:`val0` attributes, the result of a previous solve (unless :code:`init_previous=False`) and values loaded from an :code:`init_path` are imposed first and are never overwritten by the subsequent steps.
+   Temperature and vapor quality guesses (e.g.
+   :code:`conn.set_attr(T0=75, x0=0.5)`) are translated by the machinery: the temperature guess anchors the temperature reconciliation and both are converted into enthalpy and saturation pressure information at the guessed pressure.
+These guesses override the enthalpy of a previous solution and are one-shot: a successful solve consumes them, a failed solve keeps them for the next attempt.
 2. **Propagation**: Starting from specifications, presolved values and existing initial guesses are taken as starting points from which approximate component relations (e.g. a generic pressure ratio across a compressor) fill